Skip to content

 ack() => Promise<void>Callback to acknowledge the trigger.
 This should be invoked within 3 seconds upon receiving the request.
 It's recommended for this to be the first call in the trigger handler.

-nack(message?: string) => Promise<void>Callback to reject the trigger.
+nack(message?: String) => Promise<void>Callback to reject the trigger.
 If provided with an argument the message will be sent to the user as an ephemeral message.

 getBotClient() => Promise<ApiClient | undefined>Get the bot ApiClient for the workspace where the trigger was invoked.
-If you ave set {bot: false} in the manifest this will return undefined
+If you have set {bot: false} in the manifest, this will return undefined.

-getUserClient(userId?: string) => Promise<ApiClient | undefined>Return the user client given a user id.
+getUserClient(userId?: String) => Promise<ApiClient | undefined>Return the user client given a user ID.
 If userId is not fed in this method it will try to find a the ApiClient of the triggering user.
-If the user has not authorized your app this will return undefined
+If the user has not authorized your app, this will return undefined.

 getManifest() => ManifestReturn the manifest of your app.
 This can be used if you need to access some manifest configuration or secret

-getBotUserId() => Promise<string | undefined>Get the bot user id for the workspace where the trigger was invoked.
-If you ave set {bot: false} in the manifest this will return undefined
+getBotUserId() => Promise<String | undefined>Get the bot user ID for the workspace where the trigger was invoked.
+If you have set {bot: false} in the manifest, this will return undefined.

-getAuthUrl()=> stringGenerate an auth url that when opened it will show the Pumble Consent screen to authorize your app
+getAuthUrl()=> StringGenerate an auth URL that when opened it will show the Pumble Consent screen to authorize your app

 fetchMessage()=> Promise<Message | undefined>Fetch the message on which the shortcut was invoked.
 It will first try to fetch the message using the ApiClient of the user that invoked the trigger.
-If the user has not authorized it will try to fetch with the bot ApiClient.
-If none of these succeed it will return undefined
+If the user has not authorized, it will try to fetch with the bot ApiClient.
+If none of these succeed, it will return undefined.

-The message shortcut payload will contain all the relevant information for the trigger event
+The message shortcut payload will contain all the relevant information for the trigger event.

-Message shortcut payload
+Message Shortcut payload

 nametypeoptionaldescription